Jersey City Divorce 3 Critical Tips to Avoid New Jersey Divorce Court

-You may have heard it, you may be worried about it as to what can happen in New Jersey Family/Divorce Court.
-Sometimes what people have heard or what they are about to face is concerning and because of that, people stay in their marriage or simply do not file for divorce.
+You may have heard it, you may be worried about it as to what can happen in New Jersey Family/Divorce Court as to the legal issues you may be facing.
+Sometimes what people have heard or what they are about to face is concerning and because of that, people stay in their marriage or simply do not file for divorce because they are scared of the divorce process.
 If you want to file for divorce, you must know what not to do and what to do, if possible.
 I say if possible because if you are facing a domestic violence charge, you may be out of your house already.
+Through my years of experience as a divorce lawyer in New Jersey and a married man, I know al lot about divorce and marriage, so listen up.

 Before I get to my three tips that might seem obvious but often not followed because of anger, sorrow and other feelings that do not help individuals going through a divorce.
 Most people get so angry in divorce cases that they cannot see straight, they cannot think straight, how does this help you?
 Actions taken in anger will only lead to terrible results, which will lead you to further anger and regret.
 Breathe!
 Take a step back from your anger and/or sorrow and get focused.
 Do not try to handle the battle on your own, work with an experienced divorce attorney.
 Even if your divorce attorney was getting a divorce, he or she would hire an attorney too.
 When you are so invested in the relationship or anything in life, and it does not go well, you will only see your side of the story and this can lead to poor choices.
 Poor choices will cost you anguish and in divorce court, alot of money.
 Don't try to handle the case yourself.
 Penny wise, pound foolish is very true in divorce court.

 When you file for divorce, parties may still live together or you party may have left the marital home/apartment, one party may seek relief from the court while the divorce is pending by way of motion.
 A motion is a request from the court for certain relief.
 That relief can be for: alimony, child support, freezing certain assets, seeking to sell a property/preventing the sale of a property, parenting time, legal fees for the other side and other related relief.
 If this relief is granted, you can be in serious financial trouble.
 For example you may be ordered to pay legal fees for your spouse which can be thousands and thousands.
 You can be ordered to pay alimony which can be almost all the household expenses.
 A court order can destroy your life, can affect your job, your reputation, everything you work for can be on the line, SERIOUSLY.
-I've seen men (when I represent women) who earn $250,000 per year be ordered to pay $9,000 per month and $10,000 in legal fees, while they have to pay for their own expenses (new apartment, etc) You need to prevent this!
+I've seen men (when I represent women) who earn $250,000 per year be ordered to pay $9,000 per month in support alimony and $15,000 in legal fees, child support, face child custody issues all while they have to pay for their own expenses (new apartment, etc) You need to prevent this!
 We can help you.
+We can help in defending alimony claims that are unreasonable and other demands if you remain calm and civil.
+Family law will test your patience and your civility.

-So as promised, I will offer you 3 tips and actually include two bonus tips for you:
+So as promised, and I keep my promises hence the great client relationships I have in serving Jersey City NJ, I will offer you 3 tips and actually include two bonus tips for you from me and the best divorce attorneys in New Jersey:

-If you want to file for divorce or have received divorce papers in New Jersey from firms, contact my team at the Artusa Law Firm in our Jersey City Office today or our Clifton Office on 973-337-9643.
+If you want to file for divorce or have received divorce papers in New Jersey from law firms or law offices, contact my team at the Artusa Law Firm in our Jersey City Office today or our Passaic Office on 973-337-9643.
 We represent clients in Jersey City (Hudson County), Newark Area/Short Hills, Nutley, Belleville (Essex County), Clifton (Passaic County), Hackensack (Bergen County) and beyond.
 Until then, stay calm and stay positive!
 Please see our video about alimony here: https://youtu.be/c86EaGd2drw

 -Santo V. Artusa, Jr., Esq.